How to Keep Your Liver Healthy – Expert Tips to Boost Liver Health

 9. Manage Stress and Sleep Well

-Chronic stress and poor sleep patterns can affect hormonal balance and metabolism, indirectly burdening the liver.
+Chronic stress and inadequate sleep can disrupt hormonal balance and metabolism, placing an additional burden on the liver.

 Mind-Body Tips: